Round-winged Bluet (Proischnura rotundipennis)

 Length up to 22mm; Wingspan reaches 32mm.

+The Round-winged Bluet is a small blue and black damselfly that closely resembles other bluet species.
 Males are most similar to Ischnura senegalensis, Azuragrion nigridorsum and Africallagma glaucum.
-The Round-winged Bluet can be told apart by the characteristic blue-rimmed pterostigmas, crescent-shaped postocular spots and all black S10.
+The Round-winged Bluet can be told apart by the characteristic blue-rimmed pterostigmas, crescent-shaped postocular spots, and all-black S10.

 Females can be mistaken for those of other bluet species.
 However, they are readily identifiable by their pale blue-rimmed pterostigmas.